Financial Aid and Scholarships

 Where to Go for More Information

 We are dedicated to helping make your UCLA education affordable.
-If you have questions about financial aid, please contact Financial Aid and Scholarships.
+If you have questions about financial aid, please contact UCLA Financial Aid and Scholarships.

 Frequently Asked Questions